 sudo apt-get update sudo apt-get upgrade

 First, run the following commands to add the Kubuntu backports PPA:

-Now install KDE Plasma using following one single command in your system:
+Now install KDE Plasma using the following single command in your system:

-You will be asked to configure sddm, select OK and then selectlightdm as Default display manager as shown in the following figure:
+You will be asked to configure sddm, select OK and then select lightdm as the default display manager as shown in the following figure:

 Once the KDE installation is done, reboot the system to take effect.
 On the login screen, select KDE Plasma as a desktop environment and log in to the system.
 Now your Ubuntu system has the KDE desktop environment.